wilsonliaows/docs/connectors/xero.md

 # Xero

-## Xero - Triggers and Actions Supported.
-App Specific behavior
+## Triggers and Actions Supported

-The latest triggers and actions can be found on the Workato Xero page..
+The latest triggers and actions can be found on the Workato Xero page.

-The App page has the following format...To see the supported Triggers and Actions, scroll to the bottom.
+The App page has the following format:

-*1. Description
+1. Description

 2. Stats

 3. Connections

 4. Experts

 5. Recommended recipes

 6. Triggers and Actions

+To see the supported Triggers and Actions, scroll to the bottom.

 App Specific behavior